Ole Miss vs. Miami prediction, odds, line, start time: 2026 Fiesta Bowl CFP semifinal picks from proven model

-Ole Miss vs. Miami prediction, odds, time: 2026 Fiesta Bowl CFP semifinal picks by proven model
+Ole Miss vs. Miami prediction, odds, start time: 2026 Fiesta Bowl picks, CFP semifinal best bets by top model

 The SportsLine Projection Model has revealed its Miami Hurricanes vs. Ole Miss Rebels picks for the Fiesta Bowl 2026 and CFP semifinal on Thursday